UniBioDicts/vsm-dictionary-rnacentral/README.md

 https://www.ebi.ac.uk/ebisearch/ws/rest/rnacentral/entry/URS0000301B08_9606,URS0000DDDDBA_720,URS0000000001_77133,URS0000A8C125_9606?fields=id%2Cname%2Cdescription%2Cgene%2Cgene_synonym%2Cactive%2Cexpert_db%2Crna_type%2Cspecies&format=json
 ```

-From the above URL, we provide a brief description for each sub-part:
+For the above URL, we provide a brief description for each sub-part:
 - The first part refers to the EBI Search's main REST endpoint: https://www.ebi.ac.uk/ebisearch/ws/rest/
 - The second part refers to the **domain** of search (*rnacentral*)
 - The third part refers to the *entry* endpoint (which allows us to request